ubc-library-rc/sentiment-analysis/content/introduction.md

 >
 >Bing Liu,  _Many Facets of Sentiment Analysis._   [A practical guide to sentiment analysis (2017)](http://resolve.library.ubc.ca/cgi-bin/catsearch?bid=8790457).

+Sentiment analysis was first used to analyze brief communications that expressed an opinion.
+(Twitter, online reviews, etc.)
+More recently, sentiment analysis has been applied to longer documents, including works of fiction.

+Give it a try using the [Sentiment viz: Tweet Sentiment Visualization](https://www.csc2.ncsu.edu/faculty/healey/tweet_viz/tweet_app/) demo.
+Type a keyword into the input field, then click the Query button.
+Recent tweets that contain your keyword are pulled from Twitter and visualized in the Sentiment tab as circles.

 ## Common Types of Sentiment Analysis